Lincoln (Lincolnshire)

 which event is known as the Harrowing of Hell.

-On another part of the frieze are the sins of Luxury - note the gold rings
+On another part of the frieze is the sin of Luxury (below, left).

-On the right is not sodomy in the modern sense, but one of the Sins against
+On the right is Sodomy– not in the modern sense, but Concupiscentia, one of the Sins against Nature:

 to a rich man with a satchel, who may be a moneylender or a tax-collector.